AshleyF/Forthkit/library/turtle/readme.md

 ⠧⠤⠤⠤⠤⠤⠤⠤⠤⠤⠤⠤⠤⠤⠤⠇⠀
 ```

-Similarly we can make a triangle with `start 3 times 30 move 120 turn loop show`.
+Similarly we can make a triangle with `start 3 0 do 30 move 120 turn loop show`.

 ```test
 ⠹⡉⠉⠉⠉⠉⠉⠉⠉⠉⠉⠉⠉⠉⡹⠁⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀